 Hydraulic engine hoists are the most versatile variety and the only type that can be installed on the ground than being installed above it.
 This makes them the most preferred variety of engine cranes as compared to chain or electric hoists, which we will discuss later in the article.

-The hydraulic engine hoist contains a main post with two legs which is installed on a level surface.
+The hydraulic engine hoist contains the main post with two legs which is installed on a level surface.
 It has a few casters (4 to 6) which allows you to move it around the garage with ease.
 The main post is connected to a telescopic boom which can be extended up to 4 positions and allows you to reach the main engine block in the compartment.
 A steel grab hook is used to connect to the engine and a hydraulic jack lifts the engine up with ease.
 Hydraulic engine hoists usually have a foldable design and can be folded to almost half the size when not in use.

 Advantages: Hydraulic engine hoists are preferred by one and all because of their versatility.
 They can be installed indoors or outdoors as long as you have a level surface.
 Also, they have a significantly larger lifting capacity as compared to other types of engine hoists.
 An average hydraulic engine hoist can lift up to two tons of weight.
 Thirdly, it is one of the easiest types of engine hoists to operate.
 All you need to do is insert the pumping bar into a socket which is located at the bottom of the hydraulic jack and pump up the pressure to lift the engine.